emqx/blog/en/202007/emqx-server-ssl-tls-secure-connection-configuration-guide.md

 #### MQTT connection test

-After finished configuring and restarted EMQX, we use [MQTT client tool - MQTT X](https://mqttx.app/) (this tool is cross-platform and supports [MQTT 5.0](https://www.emqx.com/en/mqtt/mqtt5)) to verify that whether TLS service is normally running.
+After finished configuring and restarted EMQX, we use [MQTT client tool - MQTTX](https://mqttx.app/) (this tool is cross-platform and supports [MQTT 5.0](https://www.emqx.com/en/mqtt/mqtt5)) to verify that whether TLS service is normally running.

-> The requirement of MQTT X version: v1.3.2 or higher version
+> The requirement of MQTTX version: v1.3.2 or higher version

-- Refer to the following picture to create `MQTT client` in the MQTT X (  `mqttx.app` in the Host input box need to be replaced by the real domain name)
+- Refer to the following picture to create `MQTT client` in the MQTTX (  `mqttx.app` in the Host input box need to be replaced by the real domain name)

   ![mqttx-config-server](https://assets.emqx.com/images/f529c05296096c8dab1bf2f6682eda43.png)